Care of lacerations

 Tissue should be handled as gently as possible.

-Both the wound and the surrounding skin are cleaned.
+Both the wound and the surrounding skin are cleansed.
 Subepidermal tissue in the wound is relatively delicate and should not be exposed to harsh substances (eg, full-strength povidone iodine, chlorhexidine, hydrogen peroxide) and vigorous scrubbing.

 Removing hair from laceration edges is not necessary for wound hygiene but can make markedly hairy areas (eg, scalp) easier to work on.
 If necessary, hair is removed with electric clippers or scissors, not shaving; razors create microtrauma, allowing skin pathogens to enter and increasing risk of infection.
 Hair is clipped before wound irrigation so that any clipped hair entering the wound is removed.
 Eyebrows are never trimmed because the hair-skin border is needed for proper alignment of wound edges.
 Furthermore, eyebrows may grow back abnormally or not at all.